ramorel/ramorel.github.io/_pages/home.md

 I’m currently on the job market.
 Here’s my [CV](http://ramorel.github.io/CV).

 I study the relationship between social forces, likes social movements and social networks, and education policy.
 I am especially interested in how social movements develop and mobilize in reponse to education policies and the implications of such mobilization for educational equity and opportunity.
 My dissertation examines the development and mobilization of a social movement that opposes the use of high-stakes standardized testing in public schools.
-My theoretical and methodological toolkit includes organizational sociology, social movement theory, network analysis, and qualitative analysis.
+My methodological toolkit includes network analysis and mixed method approach to studying policy.

 I was an [IES pre-doctoral fellow](http://www.mpes.sesp.northwestern.edu/people/current-students/).